-From 2005-2008, Mike was an associate at Bartlit Beck Herman Palenchar & Scott, a trial-based national litigation boutique in Chicago.
-At the firm, he participated in two jury trials and one arbitration.
+Prior to becoming an AUSA, Mike participated in two jury trials and one arbitration as an associate at Bartlit Beck Herman Palenchar & Scott, a trial-based national litigation boutique in Chicago.

 After graduating from Stanford Law School, Mike served as a law clerk at the U.S. District Court for the Northern District of California for the Honorable Susan Y. Illston.